pnp/blog/content/post/spfx-toolkit-vscode-v-4-3-release/index.md

 Sounds cool 😎?
 Let's see some new enhancements we added in this minor release

-## Even more manage capabilities in the SPFx apps list view
+## Even more management capabilities in the SPFx apps list view

-One of SPFx Toolkit main features is allowing you to retrieve information about your tenant and manage your app and app catalogs.
-In this minor release we improved this area as well!
+One of SPFx Toolkit's main features is that it allows you to retrieve information about your tenant and manage your apps and app catalogs.
+In this minor release, we improved this area as well!

 We added a brand new `Upgrade` action that will allow you to upgrade the selected SPFx app to the latest version on the Site.
-When this action will be selected on an app from the tenant level app catalog, SPFx Toolkit will prompt you to provide the relative Site url in which you want to upgrade the app.
+When this action is selected on an app from the tenant-level app catalog, SPFx Toolkit will prompt you to provide the relative Site URL in which you want to upgrade the app.

 We also updated the remove action which will now prompt you for confirmation before removing the app from the app catalog.

 ![apps manage features](images/app-catalog-list.png)

 We don't plan to stop here.
 We are already exploring even more manage capabilities which will allow you to get even more control over your apps and app catalogs on your tenant!

-## `/manage` your SharePoint Online tenant using GitHub Copilot Chat within VS COde
+## `/manage` your SharePoint Online tenant using GitHub Copilot Chat within VS Code

-In this release we extended the SPFx Toolkit GitHub Copilot Chat Participant with a brand new `/manage` command which will allow you to retrieve information from you SharePoint Online tenant using natural language 🤯.
+In this release, we extended the SPFx Toolkit GitHub Copilot Chat Participant with a brand new `/manage` command which will allow you to retrieve information from your SharePoint Online tenant using natural language 🤯.

 This Command will only work if you are signed in to your tenant.
-Under the hood it uses CLI for Microsoft 365 commands that provides 100+ commands that will allow you to either `list` or `get` different resources or information from SharePoint Online.
+Under the hood, it uses CLI for Microsoft 365 commands that provide 100+ commands that will allow you to either `list` or `get` different resources or information from SharePoint Online.
 SPFx Toolkit now understands those commands and knows how to use them.
-You may ask different questions about your SPO data and SPFx Toolkit will find the best CLI for Microsoft 365 command for your case, it will prefil the required options based on your tenant or will ask for missing information and will under the hood execute the command and then it will present and explain the responce of the command all in human understandable way
+You may ask different questions about your SPO data and SPFx Toolkit will find the best CLI for Microsoft 365 command for your case, it will prefill the required options based on your tenant or will ask for missing information and will under the hood execute the command and then it will present and explain the response of the command all in a human understandable way

 ![spfx-chat1](images/spfx-chat1.png)

-With this kind of capability you may quickly check or retrieve information from your SharePoint Online tenant that might be helpful for your current development like:
+With this kind of capability, you may quickly check or retrieve information from your SharePoint Online tenant that might be helpful for your current development like:

 - check if some list or specific list item exists
-- look up permissions set on a site or a file or something else
+- lookup permissions set on a site or a file or something else
-- check columns added to a specific content type and generate a interface based on the response using the `/code` chat command
+- check columns added to a specific content type and generate an interface based on the response using the `/code` chat command
 - and many more...

 ![spfx-chat2](images/spfx-chat2.png)